stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: java

   In the Stormpath Java SDK, the Directory resource is represented by the ``Directory`` interface.
-For more information, see the `javadoc for Directory <https://docs.stormpath.com/java/apidocs/com/stormpath/sdk/directory/Directory.html>`__.
+For more information, see the `Javadoc for Directory <https://docs.stormpath.com/java/apidocs/com/stormpath/sdk/directory/Directory.html>`__.

 .. only:: nodejs